10up/ElasticPress/tests/e2e/README.md

 The e2e workflow runs each of these against several Elasticsearch versions.
 Set `ES_VERSION` in `.env` to reproduce a specific one.

+### Database cache

+The first setup for a given WordPress and WooCommerce combination exports the finished database to `bin/.cache`, and later runs import that file instead of repeating the content import and search-replace.
+The steps that are not database changes still run every time: plugin and core downloads, the `wp-config.php` constants, and the Elasticsearch sync.

+Cache files are keyed by the WordPress version, the WooCommerce version, whether ACF Pro is installed, and a hash of `bin/setup-e2e-env.sh` plus the imported content.
+Editing either file produces a new cache file, so there is nothing to remember to invalidate.

+To rebuild the database from scratch, either pass `--no-db-cache` to `npm run e2e:setup`, or run `make clean-db-cache`.

 ## Troubleshooting

 ### WSL